-1.3 Going concern
+1.3 GOING CONCERN

+In light of the global pandemic occuring in the early months of 2020, the Trustees have specifically considered the impact of the COVID-19 (coronavirus) pandemic, including the extent to which the charity has experienced disruption in its activities to date.
 The Trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, the financial statements continue to be prepared on the going concern basis.

-1.4 Income
+1.4 INCOME

-All income is recognised once the charity has entitlement to the income, it is probable that the income will be received and the amount of income receivable can be measured reliably.
+All income is recognised once the Trust has entitlement to the income, it is probable that the income will be received and the amount of income receivable can be measured reliably.